 If you’re still struggling with how to do a four strand braid, it might be easy to start small, that way you’re not worried about what your whole head of hair looks like.
-So, grab four strands at your part.
-Wrap strand 1 over and then under.
-Wrap strand 4 under and then over!
+So, make two flat side braids and finish your hairstyle with a messy low bun.

 This pretty version is really fast to create.
 The hard part is just getting the tension right, and that takes practice.
 Strands 1 and 4 are fanned out very loosely, while strands 2 and 3 are kept tight so that they look more like a rope or string.

 A 4 strand braid can also be created dutch style, meaning a french braid that pops up.
 The technique is a little different.
 You’ll want to cross strand 1 under strand 2, over strand 3, and then under strand 4.
 Pulling from the other side, you also cross under to start (instead of alternating the direction of each start).

 An easy way to learn how to braid 4 strands is to NOT try a french or dutch braid right off the bat.
 Start with a pony tail, and you’ll have much less work to do!
 Plus, it looks really cute (especially when you incorporate an accent piece and a pony wrap).